epi052/recon-pipeline/docs/index.rst

 .. toctree::
     :maxdepth: 1

-    Creating a New Wrapper Scan <modifications/index>
+    How to personalize the pipeline <modifications/index>

 API Reference
 =============